 Your doctor and their ability and willingness to support the key aspects of your claims will have an integral effect on the outcome of your lawsuit.
 Make sure you have a reputable doctor who will be viewed as an expert and credible witness.
 The opinion of a doctor with a good reputation will carry more weight in the courtroom and strengthen your case.

 Many personal injury cases take a long time to resolve, especially in cases where the damages are significant, there are multiple parties involved, or if fault for the accident is being contested.
 You will need to be patient with the process and have faith that the matter will be resolved as favorably as possible.

 8. You and Your Lawyer Are a Team

 It is critical to work together with your lawyer.
 If you disagree with something they say or do, do not publicly discuss the issue in question.
 Act as a unified team whenever you are in the company of parties relating to the case.
 If you want to discuss a matter with your attorney, do so behind closed doors.

 9. Be Aware that Your Character May Come Into Play

 Insurance companies and their legal counsel will often try to expose flaws in your character, discrediting you and your injury claim.
 This means you will need to be on your best behavior before and during the legal process.

 10. Hire the Right Ohio Personal Injury Attorney

-Before you hire a lawyer, do your due diligence.
+Before you hire an injury lawyer, do your due diligence.
 Research several lawyers and take the time to meet with a few of them before ultimately choosing who will represent you in your personal injury case.
 The fate of your case rests primarily on your attorney’s skills, resources, and reputation, so you will need to make sure you have the information you need to make the best choice.